Stocks retreat a second day on growth worries, copper slips

 However, other data showing private employers hired the fewest workers in three years in dimmed the U.S. economic outlook.

-The ADP private sector employment report showed hiring in April fell to its lowest levels in three years.
-The report acts as a precursor to the more comprehensive government nonfarm payrolls data, due on Friday.
+The AD private sector employment report showed hiring in April fell to its lowest levels in three years.
+The report acts as a precursor to the more comprehensive government non farm payrolls data, due on Friday.

 "Businesses are a little more worried about the outlook than they were previously.
 They're a bit cautious," said Russell Price, senior economist at Ameriprise Financial Services Inc in Troy, Michigan.